Data Science Degree Programs in Alabama

 Online Data Science Degree Programs in Alabama

-- Learn from home.
-With an online school, you learn from the comfort of your own home.
-Additionally, you have a bit more leeway on how quickly you complete your course work.
+- Learning from home.
+With an online program, students learn from the comfort of their own home.
+Additionally, they typically have a bit more flexibility with their schedule.

-Auburn University offers an online Masters of Business Administration with a concentration in business analytics.
-This degree prepares you to efficiently manage business operations with an eye toward improving existing systems.
-Your focus would be on saving your employer money by optimizing wherever possible.
+Auburn University, for instance, offers an online Master of Business Administration degree with a concentration in business analytics.
+This degree prepares students to efficiently manage business operations with an eye toward improving existing systems and saving companies money by optimizing wherever possible.

-The University of Alabama at Birmingham, meanwhile, offers a Master of Science in Management Information Systems degree.
-This program equips graduates to understand business processes with a focus on the management of information systems.
+The University of Alabama at Birmingham offers an online Master of Science Management Information Systems degree designed to equip graduates with the skills needed to understand business processes with a focus on the management of information systems.